-Māori were the first inhabitants of New Zealand or Aotearoa, guided by Kupe the great navigator
+Māori were the first inhabitants of Aotearoa, New Zealand, guided by Kupe, the great navigator.

 You will not find Hawaiki on a map, but it is believed Māori came from an island or group of islands in Polynesia in the South Pacific Ocean.
 There are distinct similarities between the Māori language and culture and others of Polynesia including the Cook Islands, Hawaii, and Tahiti.

-More waka hourua followed Kupe over the next few hundred years, landing at various parts of New Zealand.
-It is believed that Polynesian migration was planned and deliberate, with many waka hourua making return journeys to Hawaiki.
-Today, Māori are part of an iwi (tribe), a group of people who are descendants of a common ancestor and associated with a certain region or area in New Zealand.
+More waka hourua followed Kupe over the next few hundred years, landing in various parts of New Zealand.
+Polynesian migration was planned and deliberate, with many waka hourua making return journeys to Hawaiki.
+Today, Māori are part of an iwi (tribes), a group of people who are descendants of a common ancestor and associated with a certain region or area in New Zealand.
 Each iwi has their own hapū (sub-tribes).
 Iwi can trace their entire origins and whakapapa (genealogy) back to certain waka hourua.
-The seven waka that arrived to Aotearoa were called Tainui, Te Arawa, Mātaatua, Kurahaupō, Tokomaru, Aotea and Tākitimu.
+The seven waka hourua that arrived to Aotearoa were Tainui, Te Arawa, Mātaatua, Kurahaupō, Tokomaru, Aotea and Tākitimu.

 To protect themselves from being attacked by others, Māori would construct pā (fortified village).
 Built in strategic locations, pā were cleverly constructed with a series of stockades and trenches protecting the inhabitants from intruders.
 Today, many historic pā sites can be found throughout the country.

 Māori warriors were strong and fearless, able to skillfully wield a variety of traditional weapons(opens in new window), including the spear-like Taiaha and club-like Mere.
 Today, these weapons may be seen in Māori ceremonies, such as the wero (challenge).
 You can also find these traditional weapons in museums.